dimagi/commcare-hq/README.md

     $ ./manage.py sync_couch_views

-If you are running Mac OS X, you may need to [set up a Postgres user and database] before you can run the migrations.(#PostgreSQL-Configuration):
+If you are running Mac OS X, you may need to set up a Postgres user and database before you can run the migrations.
+[See PostgresSQL Configuration](#PostgreSQL-Configuration) for more details.

     $ env CCHQ_IS_FRESH_INSTALL=1 ./manage.py migrate --noinput
     $ ./manage.py compilejsi18n